Content management product guide¶

 4. Publish

-Again, this is not part of content management, but at this point you can publish it right away or schedule content for publication.
+Again, this isn't part of content management, but at this point you can publish it right away or schedule content for publication.

 5. Organize content